kmgb/new-tab-html/README.md

 This is a fork of https://github.com/zach-adams/simple-new-tab-url, allowing for custom HTML to be inserted into the New tab page instead of redirecting to a webpage.
 It allows for absolute customization of the new tab page while still having the address bar highlighted.

+I recommend using this with Brave, as it will not complain about developer extensions like Chrome/Edge do. (as of 2021-01-27)

 # Installation
 This will not be posted to online extension stores due to the potential of Javascript attacks on inexperienced users.
 You may install it manually through the following steps: